Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Test: Granger causality F-test (Granger, 1969) with 1 lag.
 Tests whether lagged values of X significantly improve predictions of Y beyond Y's own history.
 Implemented by comparing a restricted model (AR(1) in Y) to an unrestricted model (AR(1) in Y + lagged X).
 F-statistic: F = ((RSS_r − RSS_u) / 1) / (RSS_u / (n − 3)), where q = 1 restriction, k = 3 parameters (intercept + Y_lag + X_lag).
 The Frisch–Waugh–Lovell theorem is used for numerical stability: the X coefficient is estimated from residuals after partialling out Y_lag from both Y and X.

-Data: Daily market cap % changes (ΔMcap/Mcap) for USDT and USDC from CoinGecko daily snapshots.
+Data: Daily market cap % changes (ΔMcap/Mcap) for USDT, USDC, DAI, and USDE from CoinGecko daily snapshots.
+The test is computed independently for each pair across both directions.
 Market cap % changes are equivalent to net minting/redemption flow signals for dollar-pegged stablecoins.

 Frequently Asked Questions